 Sectors and industries in which he has knowledge and experience include energy (oil, gas and renewables), life sciences (pharma and biopharma, including gene therapy programmes), manufacturing and engineering, banking and finance, retail, hospitality and professional services.

-Jon recently represented BP in the first case brought to trial under the Shorter Trials Scheme (a pilot scheme in the English Commercial Court), in which a US$70 million claim against BP was successfully defeated in the Court of Appeal.
-He is currently acting on a number of investment treaty claims.
+Jon represented the oil major BP in the first case brought to trial under the Shorter Trials Scheme (a pilot scheme in the English Commercial Court), in which a US$70 million claim against BP was successfully defeated in the Court of Appeal.
+He is currently acting for a state in a substantial investment treaty arbitration.

 Jon studied law at Downing College, Cambridge University, before training and practising as a solicitor in the international arbitration and commercial litigation practice of Allen & Overy LLP (London office) for over 10 years.
 He is a member of the LCIA, ICCA and the Chartered Institute of Arbitrators.